nestjsx/nestjs-config/README.md

 })
 export class BootstrapModule {}
 ```
-Setting the `ConfigService.srcPath` before calling `ConfigModule.load(...)` will change the default root dir of where your configs are loaded from.
+Setting the `ConfigService.rootPath` before calling `ConfigModule.load(...)` will change the default root dir of where your configs are loaded from.

-Another method is to invoke `ConfigModule.resolveSrcPath(__dirname)` from any module before loading the config and use glob with a relative path.
+Another method is to invoke `ConfigModule.resolveRootPath(__dirname)` from any module before loading the config and use glob with a relative path.
   ```ts
   // bootstrap.module.ts
   import { Module } from '@nestjs/common';